Below is some general information about foster caring and an application form at the bottom of the page.

 Who can foster?

 Our foster carers are people from many walks of life.
-You will need a love and understanding of animals, a commitment to your foster pet, a secure yard and some time to spend with your foster pet each day.
+You will need a love of dogs, a commitment to your foster pet, a secure yard and some time to spend with your foster pet each day.
 Even if you can only foster occasionally, you will save the life of a dog or puppy.
+You can work fill or part time or work from home, any one is fine.

 How long will I have the dog or puppy?

 This is a question we really can’t answer!
 Small dogs and purebred dogs will usually be adopted quite quickly.
 Medium, larger and cross bred dogs may take longer to find their forever homes.
-And medium and large dogs are the ones that we most often need foster carers for because they are the ones most abandoned in the pound.
+But we do need our foster carers to keep the dog or puppy for as long as it takes for them to find their new forever home.

 What do I have to pay for?

 We pay for everything!
-We will supply you with food both wet and dry and even treats for your foster pet.
+We will supply you with food and even treats for your foster dog or puppy.
 If you need a kennel or a crate and a bed or blankets for indoors we can supply that too.
 Your foster dog will come with a collar and lead and a tag attached.
 We can even supply toys.
 We pay for all veterinary expenses while the pet is in the care of AWAR.
 If you need more food just give your coordinator a call.
-What we can’t supply for you is fuel costs if you are transporting your foster pet for us, and you do sign an agreement that states that if fido chews up your shoes or makes a meal of your best rose bush we can’t replace them!
+What we can’t supply for you is fuel costs if you are transporting your foster pet for us, and you do sign an agreement that states that if Fido chews up your shoes or makes a meal of your best rose bush we can’t replace them!

 But of course anything you are able to pay for we really appreciate because that helps us save more pets.